How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

-Registration, Evaluation, Authorization and restriction of Chemicals (REACH)
+Registration, Evaluation, Authorization, and restriction of Chemicals (REACH)

 New Zealand (epa.govt.nz)

 There is no periodic MSDS update frequency definition.
-MSDS or SDS update is necessary when new data available on the chemical, including its hazardous property and any relevant health and safety information.
+MSDS or SDS update is necessary when new data is available on the chemical, including its hazardous property and any relevant health and safety information.

 The US Occupational Safety and Health Administration (OSHA)

-MSDS or SDS must be updated when significant change applied to the chemical.
+MSDS or SDS must be updated when significant change is applied to the chemical.
 Or significant new information about its hazard and protection method against the hazard is available.

 How soon must a manufacturer update MSDS following new discoveries?
 According to OSHA, it is within 3 months.